Occupational Therapy, Doctor of Occupational Therapy (DOT)

 Both the mission and vision statements align with key aspects of the vision statements developed by Slippery Rock University and the College of Health, Environment and Science.
 It also considers the profession of Occupational Therapy, including the AOTA Centennial Vision Statement (for 2003-2017) and the AOTA Vision Statement 2025, the ACOTE Accreditation Standards and specific competency areas that are unique to the training of the occupational therapist.

-The timeline for accreditation for the program by ACOTE involves three steps: (1) Applicant Status (completed), (2) Candidacy Status (completed), and (3) Initial On-site Evaluation.
-Achievement of Candidacy Status will allow the Slippery Rock Occupational Therapy Program to begin admitting students during Winter 2018 for the start of its first cohort on June 4, 2018.
-The Initial On-Site-Evaluation in 2020 (scheduled for fall 2020) will occur after submission of the self-study (in spring 2020).
-Initial accreditation will result in program graduates being able to sit for the national certification exam after their commencement in May 2021.
+The timeline for accreditation for the program by ACOTE involves three steps: (1) Applicant Status (completed), (2) Candidacy Status (completed), and (3) Initial On-site Evaluation (completed).
+Initial accreditation will result in program graduates being able to sit for the national certification exam after their commencement in 2021.

-Slippery Rock University anticipates a successful accreditation review prior to the first OT class graduating in May 2021.
+The first OT class will be graduating in August 2021 due to COVID-19.
+However, students will typically graduate at the end of the spring semester.
 Graduation from an ACOTE accredited educational program makes one eligible to sit for the certification exam administered by the National Board for Certification in Occupational Therapy (NBCOT) to become an Occupational Therapist Registered (OTR) and to apply for state licensure in the state(s) one wishes to practice.

 The first academic year of the program is comprised of clinical and applied sciences along with foundational occupational therapy offerings that provide an important introduction to the history, philosophical base and theoretical concepts of the profession along with therapeutic use of self, research and ethical guidelines, and challenges faced by therapists.
 The conclusion of the first year provides students with their first part-time fieldwork experience in psychosocial settings.